VoicenterTeam/openapi-control-plane-mcp/docs/docker-deployment/README.md

 ## Overview

-The OpenAPI Control Plane MCP Server can be deployed using Docker with Node.js and PM2 for process management.
+The OpenAPI Control Panel MCP Server can be deployed using Docker with Node.js and PM2 for process management.

 ## Dockerfile